 Initiation to Chaitanya's Mission

-Daulatpura College In those days, the college syllabus included a study of Sri Caitanya-caritamrta.
+Daulatpura College In those days, the college syllabus included a study of Shri Caitanya-caritamrta.
 The teacher would try to explain the Bengali and Sanskrit verses of Caitanya-caritamrta in class, but he could not really fathom the complex text with its difficult philosophical points and elevated devotional sentiments.
-Sri Vinodabihari, however, understood the profound and complicated ideas of Caitanya-caritamrta and he readily explained them so that others could also understand.
+Shri Vinodabihari, however, understood the profound and complicated ideas of Caitanya-caritamrta and he readily explained them so that others could also understand.
 His erudition fascinated the other students as well as their teacher.

 krsnera svarupa-vicara suna sanatana